 The shore area bordering this small water corridor is Chinquihue, a small town with an intense sea life evidenced in its shipyards, seafood farms, the fish market and a large beach.
 There, several gastronomical facilities offer the best typical dish of the region.

 Also at Angelmó, passenger motorboats access Cochamó after a 6-hour voyage.
 A village of fishermen and agricultors which perfectly symbolizes the activities performed by the villagers at the vast region of fjords and lakes.
-If you choose to return across solid ground, you can pass through Ralún, Ensenada, Puerto Varas and Puerto Montt.
+If you choose to return across solid ground, you can pass through Ralún, Ensenada, Puerto Varas and PPuerto Montt.

 The right scenery